factorhouse/workshop-london-26/README.md

 Ensure you have the following installed and configured before starting the workshop:

 - **Instaclustr Account**: Register for a free account at [Instaclustr](https://www.instaclustr.com/).
 Prior to the workshop, you will receive an email invitation to join the shared workshop account using your registered email address.
-- **Docker and Docker Compose**: This is the only local technical requirement.
+- **Git, Docker and Docker Compose**: This is the only local technical requirement.
 While the Kafka infrastructure is hosted on Instaclustr, Kpow and the Python-based lab applications will be deployed locally as Docker containers.
+  - ```bash
+    $ git --version
+    # git version 2.43.0
+    $ docker --version
+    # Docker version 29.3.0, build 5927d80
+    $ docker compose version
+    # Docker Compose version v5.1.0
+    ```
 - **Hardware**: 8GB RAM minimum (16GB recommended).
 - **Operating System**: macOS or Linux.
 (Windows users are recommended to use WSL2).
 - **Internet Connection**: Required for the initial download of Docker images and connecting to the remote clusters.